 Bandra has long been a centre of social progress, cleanliness and fun; with its clubs, cafes, celebrities and 24 hour water supply, that’s why they call it the Queen of Suburbs.
-And by ‘they’ I mean only the people of Bandra .It’s is the sole suburb in the Eastern Hemisphere that statistically has more hipster run restaurants than human beings and more overpriced tea rooms than drops of water in the ocean.
+And by ‘they’, we mean only the people of Bandra .It’s is the sole suburb in the Eastern Hemisphere that statistically has more hipster run restaurants than human beings and more overpriced tea rooms than drops of water in the ocean.
 But for all its flaws, Bandra’s greatest contribution to our great nation is its absolutely delicious beef burgers.

 We’ve put together a comprehensive list of places in Bandra that serve the most exquisite hamburgers (beef, of course) for less than 200 bucks.
 You can thank us later.
 Here’s the list, in no particular order of deliciousness: